tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 Mr. Henderson continued.
-“President Skiles, S-C-A-L-E-S (make sure you spell it right on the test), was elected by a landslide in 1974.
+“President scales, S-C-A-L-E-S (make sure you spell it right on the test), was elected by a landslide in 1974.
 His campaign slogan, ‘Solve modern problems with prehistoric solutions,’ resonated with Americans weary of the political system.”